-In this context, the scope for small-scale manufacturing and agro-processing targeting local consumers in poor communities is limited.
-This doesn't mean there are no opportunities; but they tend to be niche opportunities rather than opportunities at the kind of scale that can create large numbers of jobs, or at the kind of scale required to sustain group projects or co-ops.
+In this context, the scope for small-scale manufacturing and agro-processing targeting local consumers in poor communities is very limited indeed.
+This doesn't mean there are no opportunities at all; but those that do exist tend to take the form of niche opportunities rather than opportunities at the kind of scale that can create large numbers of jobs, or at the kind of scale required to sustain group projects or co-ops.

-The need to create employment at scale often means more people want to participate in group enterprise activities than the enterprise can sustain and government support programmes have encouraged this.
+The need to create employment at scale often means more people want to participate in group enterprise activities than the enterprise can really sustain - and government support programmes have encouraged this also.
 This often, however, leads to a mismatch between the scale of output needed to support all the participants, and the buying capacity of the local market they are targeting.

-A typical sewing co-op
+A Typical Sewing Co-op

-There are 20 people in the project.
+There are 20 people in the project;

 They aim to earn R500 a month.

 This means the project must pay R10,000 a month in wages.

 Let's say wages are 25% of the cost of the dresses they make - with materials and other costs making up the rest of the costs.

 This means they must sell dresses to the value of R40,000 each month - every month - to break even and pay themselves R500 each.
 At R100 per dress, they must sell 400 dresses a month.
 If the dresses cost less, they must sell more.

 If the group is reduced to just five members, they must still sell 100 dresses every month to earn R500 each.
 If they aim to earn R1,000 each, all of these figures must double.